department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-needs-conditions/mental-health.md

 ## Getting Started with VA Mental Health Services

+If you need support for a mental health problem like PTSD, depression, or substance use—or if you're having problems sleeping, controlling your anger, or readjusting to civilian life—you're not alone.
+And we can help.

+Over 1.7 million Veterans received mental health services at VA last year.
+Our services range from peer support with other Veterans to counseling, therapy, medication or a combination of these options.

 ### How do I schedule my first appointment?

-#### If you're already using VA medical services
-Ask your primary care provider to arrange for you to see a VA mental health provider.
+**If you're already using VA medical services,** ask your primary care provider to arrange for you to see a VA mental health provider.

-#### If you're not already using VA medical services
-Contact your nearest VA medical center (VAMC) or Vet Center to talk about your needs. <br>
+**If you're not already using VA medical services,** contact your nearest VA medical center (VAMC) or Vet Center to talk about your needs. <br>
 [Find your nearest VA medical center or Vet Center](https://www.accesstopwt.va.gov/Main/StateMap/true).

-### What if I'm not sure what I need, and I'm not ready to make an appointment yet?
+### What if I'm not sure what kind of help I need?

 You can call 1-877-222-VETS (<a href="tel:+18002228387">1-877-222-8387</a>) to find the right resource for your needs.
 If you have hearing loss, call TTY: <a href="tel:+18008778339">1-800-877-8339</a>.

 We're here Monday through Friday, 8:00 a.m. to 8:00 p.m.
 (ET)

 <div class="feature" markdown=“1”>